I spy: Popular culture

 There's also a "John Cleese on How to Irritate People" sketch in which two bored airline pilots are playing I Spy as a pastime while on cruise flight.

 The term 'I spy with my little eye' has been used by singer Robbie Williams in his song "Love Supreme".

 The video game Minecraft has an in-game achievement that is named "Eye Spy".
 The horror video game Andy's Apple Farm also features a minigame where the player plays some rounds of "I spy".

+Strawberry Shortcake attempts to play the game during one episode of Strawberry Shortcake: Berry in the Big City when she gets trapped in a traffic jam.